-Ms. C. Salmon Commission Registrar Canadian Nuclear Safety Commission P.O.
+Mr. D. Saumure Commission Registrar, Canadian Nuclear Safety Commission P.O.
 Box 1046 280 Slater Street Ottawa, Ontario, K1P 5S9

-Dear Ms. C. Salmon:
+Dear Mr. Saumure:

-Darlington NGS - Revised Redacted Application for Amendment to the Darlington NGS Power Reactor Operating Licence 13.03/2025 for Additional Isotope Production
+Darlington NGS - Redacted Application for Amendment to the Darlington NGS Power Reactor Operating Licence 13.03/2025 for Additional Isotope Production

-The purpose of this letter is to submit to the Canadian Nuclear Safety Commission (CNSC) a revised redacted application for amendment to the Darlington NGS Power Reactor Operating Licence 13.03/2025 for additional isotope production.
+The purpose of this letter is to request the Canadian Nuclear Safety Commission, referred to as "the Commission", pursuant to Section 24(2) of the Nuclear Safety and Control Act and Section 6 of the General Nuclear Safety and Control Regulations, to amend the Darlington Nuclear Generation Station (NGS) Power Reactor Operating Licence (PROL) 13.03/2025.